seamplex/feenox/doc/unix.md

 > Developers should design for visibility and discoverability by writing in a way that their thought process can lucidly be seen by future developers working on the project and using input and output formats that make it easy to identify valid input and correct output.
 This rule aims to reduce debugging time and extend the lifespan of programs.

  * Written in C99
+ * Makes use of structures and function pointers to give the same functionality as C++’s virtual methods without needing to introduce other complexities that make the code base harder to maintain and to debug.

 # Rule of Robustness